odersky/sips/drafts/inlinemacros.md

 The previous rule of regarding a `final val` with no explicit type as a compile-time constant (inherited from Java) is dropped.
 Instead we write such `val`s now as `inline`.

+Inline fields that do not override anything need not be allocated.
+No code needs to be generated for an inline value or method that does not override anything.

 ## Inline Reductions